-• Differences among Bacteria, Archaea and Eucarya cell membranes are:
+• Differences between prokaryotic (Bacteria and Archaea) and Eucarya cell membranes:

 A. Chemical bonds that link lipid monomers.
 Ester linkages found in Bacteria and Eucarya.
 Ether linkages are found in Archaea.

 B. Presence of sterols in Eucarya (5-25%).
 Analogous strengthening agents in bacteria are hopanoids.